Covid killed her husband. Now it’s taking the only home her kids have ever known.

 “Every 5th drink free!”

 Her drive to work every week took her past the big hospital — CoxHealth Medical Center — where Alan spent his last days.
-It was there that nurses had held a phone to Alan’s ears so Lisa could whisper her last words to him before they put him on a ventilator.
+There was no vaccine available then.
+Nurses had held a phone to Alan’s ears so Lisa could whisper her last words to him before they put him on a ventilator.

 “We’re going to be okay.
 We’re going to be okay,” she had told him.
 She didn’t want him to die worrying about her and their kids.
 Months later, she still didn’t know if that was a promise she could keep.

-She’d found a new therapist for them to see.
+She’d gotten vaccinated, and she’d found a new therapist for them to see.
 But Ralphie made it clear he hated the weekly sessions.

 “I don’t want to be better,” he told her after their last visit.
 Did it feel wrong, she’d asked him, to be okay without his father?
 The 10-year-old had refused to say.